 - 1/3 cup (58g) mini chocolate chips

 - Preheat oven to 300°F (149°C).
-Line an 8 or 9-inch square baking pan with parchment paper with enough overhang on the sides to easily remove the bars from the pan.
+Line an 8-inch or 9-inch square baking pan with parchment paper with enough overhang on the sides to easily remove the bars from the pan.
 Set aside.

 - Using a rubber spatula or wooden spoon, mix the honey, vanilla, almond meal, salt, and almond butter together until combined.
 Fold in the almonds, cherries, and chocolate chips until combined.

-- Make ahead tip: These bars are freezer friendly.
+- Freezing Instructions: These bars are freezer friendly.
 After wrapping individually, freeze for up to 3 months and thaw before enjoying.

-- I do not suggest a thinner sweetener like maple syrup or agave-- honey or brown rice syrup is perfect.
+- Sweetener: I do not suggest a thinner sweetener like maple syrup or agave—honey or brown rice syrup is perfect.

-- You can use store-bought almond meal or almond flour, or you can make your own.
+- Almond Meal: You can use store-bought almond meal or almond flour, or you can make your own.
 Start with 1/4 cup of slivered, sliced, or whole almonds.
 Pulse them in a food processor until a crumbly meal has formed.
-Do not run the food processor continuously; you may end up with almond butter.
+Do not run the food processor continuously because you might end up with almond butter.
 Little pulses are best.
-You will end up with around 1/4 cup almond meal.

 Keywords: chocolate cherry almond snack bars, copycat kind bars